All Episodes

 What suppression of the black vote?

-And in case you have forgotten, in 59 Philadelphia voting districts, divisions.
+And in case you have forgotten, in 59 Philadelphia voting districts, divisions, 59 precincts, whatever you want to call them in Philadelphia, Mitt Romney got zero votes.

-And yet people want to talk about vote suppression.
+And yet, people want to talk about vote suppression.

-Well, he didn't tell people the IRS to do it.
+On this business of Obama, well, he didn't tell people at the IRS to do it.

 The manager does not tell the pitcher to throw a brushback pitch after one of his gets beaned.